harrisonized/harrison-wallymart/autodocs/README.md

 > Project language [en]:
 ```

-Afterward, I updated `source/index.rst`, added `source/api.rst`, and used `make html` to generate the docs.
+After setting up the `source/index.rst` and  `source/api.rst` , use  `make html` to generate the docs.